 If you decide to apply to law school, you should begin the application process at least 18-24 months prior to desired matriculation.
 Dartmouth’s Pre-Law Advisor can help you find the best fit between your interests, credentials, and the range of feasible alternatives.

 Take the following factors into consideration:

 Undergraduate grade point average (GPA) and your score(s) on the LSAT are two important factors in the admissions process.
 Each of these numbers should be compared to the median at individual schools and to the grids in The Official Guide to U.S. Law Schools and the Boston College Law School Locator.
-Additionally, the law section in the Career Services Resource Center contains Dartmouth College admissions statistics from previous years.
+Additionally, the law section in the Center for Professional Development Resource Center contains Dartmouth College admissions statistics from previous years.

 The competitiveness of the admissions process varies among schools.
 Rankings of schools are controversial, especially if the criteria are not defined.
 There is no optimum number of applications one should file.
 The application process is not only lengthy and time-consuming it is also costly.
 Please apply to a range of schools.

 Last Updated: 10/9/13